YU-Zhejian/art_modern/docs/Usage-art_modern.md

 #### Which Quality Distribution File to Use

 Quality distribution files specify the base quality distribution at each position of the read.
-They are used to simulate sequencing errors.
+They are used to simulating sequencing errors.

 Users may supply self-trained quality distribution files using `--qual_file_1` and `--qual_file_2` for read 1 and read 2 respectively.
 The format of quality distribution files is compatible with the original ART.
 The first parameter is required while the second parameter is required only for `pe` and `mp` library construction mode.